Reviews You Can Rely On

 The Best Ski Jackets for 2024

 Our expert review team has been testing ski jackets for over a decade, unearthing the best options on the market every season.
 From chairlifts to the backcountry to après ski, we've challenged each product to perform at its best across numerous metrics, taking extensive notes along the way.
-We've bought and tested over 100 models to find the best men's ski jackets and best women's ski jackets available.
+We've bought and tested over 100 models to find the best men's and women's ski jackets on the market.
 For those seeking more versatile layering, we've also done a deep dive into the men's best hardshell and best women's hardshell, which can also be used for other sports year-round.

-If you're looking to add more warmth to your layering, check out our best women's down jacket review and our article on the best down jackets for men, which can also fit underneath a hardshell for those cold ski days.
-If you need a more generalized coat that's not ski-specific, check out the best winter jackets for men and women's best jackets for winter to keep yourself cozy all season long.
+If you're looking to add more warmth to your layering, check out our picks for the best men's and women's down jackets, which can also serve as warmth underneath a hardshell for those cold ski days.
+If you need a more generalized coat that's not ski-specific, check out our favorite winter jackets to keep yourself cozy all season long.

 Related: Best Ski Jackets for Men